SteveLauC/Notes/algorithm/algorithm-4th-edition/Ch2/merge_sort.md

          only the last `lg(N)` layers are memory-allocated.
 Each layer will allocate `N` items, so that the space used is `lg(N) * N`

-         This is a recursive algorithm, what you did above is calculating the total space consumption through the whole execution.
+         This is a recursive algorithm, what you did above is calculating the **total space consumption** through the **whole** execution.

          ![diagram](https://github.com/SteveLauC/pic/blob/main/photo_2022-08-24_20-06-45.jpg)

-         What you calculated is the area of the `pink area`, but the `green line` is what we actually want.
-Note: this curse is not exact as the memory consumption is not continuous.
+         What you calculated is the area of the `pink area`, but the `green line` (limit of memory usage) is what we actually want.

+	 > Note: this curse is not exact as the memory consumption is not continuous.

          CORRECT ANALYSIS: So what is the maximum memory usage during the execution?
          Apparently it should be `N` as we will consume the most memory in our last